risc0/risc0-foundry-template/README.md

 ### Deploy your project on a local network
 You can deploy your contracts and run an end-to-end test or demo as follows:

-1. Start an anvil instance by running:
+1. Start an anvil instance, if you want a local testnet, by running:
 ```
 anvil
 ```
+Once anvil is started, keep it running in the terminal, and switch to a new terminal.

-2. On a new terminal, deploy the starter contract by running:
+2. Deploy the `BonsaiRelay` contract by running:
 ```
 forge script scripts/Deploy.s.sol:Relay --rpc-url http://localhost:8545 --broadcast
 ```